panda3d/panda3d-docs/programming/shaders/shader-basics.rst

 Overview of Shaders
 -------------------

-Panda3D supports two shading languages: **GLSL** and **Cg**.
+Panda3D uses the **GLSL** shading language.
 This section assumes that you have a working knowledge of a shader language.
-If not, it would be wise to read about GLSL or Cg before trying to understand how they fit into Panda3D.
+If not, it would be wise to read about GLSL before trying to understand how it fits into Panda3D.

-Though Panda3D has used only Cg in the past, it is recommended that you create new shaders in GLSL unless you want to target DirectX as well, since the NVIDIA Cg toolkit is no longer being maintained.
+In the past, Panda3D used the Cg shading language.
+This language is now deprecated.
+Although Panda3D still supports it in a limited form for compatibility reasons, it is strongly recommended to write new shaders in GLSL instead.
+Note that support for GLSL is not just limited to the OpenGL graphics back-end; Panda3D is able to automatically transpile the shader to a different shading language, if required by the graphics API.

 There are various types of shaders, each capable of describing a different stage in the rendering process.
 In the most simple case, a model simply has a *vertex